WICG/file-handling/explainer.md

 });
 ```

 > Note: The launch event is likely to have an aggressive timeout, so all File IO should be done in a client window.
+The details are being considered in [sw-launch](https://github.com/WICG/sw-launch/blob/master/explainer.md#addressing-malicious-or-poorly-written-sites).

 ### Differences with Similar APIs on the Web